xqiu625/ai-therapeutic-target-discovery/README.md

 ## Case Study: Sepsis Therapeutic Target Discovery

-**Objective:** Identify therapeutic targets that differentiate survivors from non-survivors in sepsis patients.
+**Objective:** Identify therapeutic targets that differentiate survivors from non-survivors in sepsis patients, extending the findings from the [original single-cell study](#original-study).

 ### Dataset

+Data from 5 Gram-negative bacterial sepsis patients (3 survivors, 2 non-survivors) and 2 healthy controls, collected at diagnosis (T0) and 6 hours post-diagnosis (T6).

 | Metric | Value |
 |--------|-------|